google/WebFundamentals/src/content/en/ilt/pwa/lab-indexeddb.md

-<strong>Note:</strong> If at any point in the codelab your database gets into a bad state, you can delete it from the console with the following command: <code>indexedDB.deleteDatabase('couches-n-things');</code>.
+Note: If at any point in the codelab your database gets into a bad state, you can delete it from the console with the following command: <code>indexedDB.deleteDatabase('couches-n-things');</code>.
 Note that you can't delete the database while the testing page is open.